Walshf0411/PGCorp/README.md

-$project
+PGCORP
 ========

-$project will solve your problem of where to look for Paying Guests around, by providing a basic explanation of how to do it easily.
+PGCorp will solve your problem of where to look for Paying Guests around, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: